-While participating in the CAS Leading Global Teams and Projects program, participants move through four phases, namely
+Throughout the CAS Leading Global Teams and Projects program, participants tap into four dimensions of developing international leadership capacity, namely

-- Phase 1: finding solutions to the four international leadership challenges,
+- Dimension 1: finding solutions to the four international leadership challenges,

-- Phase 2: receiving an assessment of their intercultural competence as well as a personal development plan,
+- Dimension 2: receiving an assessment of their intercultural competence as well as a personal development plan,

-- Phase 3: being directly exposed to international management and leadership situations and stakeholders, and
+- Dimension 3: being directly exposed to international management and leadership situations and stakeholders, and

-- Phase 4: transferring the knowledge and solutions to their specific leadership challenges.
+- Dimension 4: transferring the knowledge and solutions to their specific leadership challenges.

-In this phase, we lay the foundation for successful international leadership.
+Within this dimension, we lay the foundation for successful international leadership.
 We focus on the four core challenges that we believe international leaders need to address and solve.